Firefox 55 was released on August 8, 2017. This article lists key changes that are useful for web developers.

 RTCRTPStreamStatsdictionary now includes the fields

 nackCount.
-These return low-level information that can be used to determine how reliable the connection is (bug 1348657).
+These return low-level information that can be used to determine how reliable the connection is (Firefox bug 1348657).

 RTCOutboundRTPStreamStatsdictionary now includes the field

-framesEncoded, which reports the number of frames that have been successfully encoded for the stream; with this information, you can compute the frame rate (bug 1348657).
+framesEncoded, which reports the number of frames that have been successfully encoded for the stream; with this information, you can compute the frame rate (Firefox bug 1348657).

 - On Android, there's now a pref to turn on hardware video encoding to improve video call performance and save on battery.
-To be enabled by default in Firefox 56 (bug 1265755).
+To be enabled by default in Firefox 56 (Firefox bug 1265755).

 Encrypted Media Extensions API

 - Firefox currently allows Encrypted Media Extensions to be used in insecure contexts, despite this not being allowed in the specification.
-This will be changed in the near future, and starting in Firefox 55, deprecation warnings are ouptut to the web console when this is done. (bug 1361000).
+This will be changed in the near future, and starting in Firefox 55, deprecation warnings are output to the web console when this is done.
+(Firefox bug 1361000).